brian-rose/env-415/python.md

 To get started, you need to install Python on your computer.
 We are going to use a program called **Anaconda**.
 Anaconda is a complete scientific Python environment including Python itself, a handy editor for reading and writing code, an interactive "shell" where you can run your code, and access to all the scientific Python libraries we will need.

-To download and install Anaconda, [go to this page](https://www.continuum.io/downloads).
-Installers and instructions are available for Windows, Mac and Linux. **IMPORTANT**: You will see the option to install either Python 2.7 or Python 3.6. **Choose Python 3.6**. *This is the latest version*
+To download and install Anaconda, [go to this page](https://www.anaconda.com/distribution/).
+Installers and instructions are available for Windows, Mac and Linux. **IMPORTANT**: You will see the option to install either Python 2.7 or Python 3.7. **Choose Python 3.7**. *We will not be working with Python 2*

 ## Using the JupyterHub